VanniDEV/Test1/DEPLOYMENT.md

 This repository ships with `.github/workflows/vercel-deploy.yml`, which can build and release the frontend without leaving GitHub.

 1. In your project settings on GitHub, add the secrets `VERCEL_TOKEN`, `VERCEL_ORG_ID`, and `VERCEL_PROJECT_ID` (you can copy these values from the **Settings → Tokens** and **Project Settings → General** sections inside Vercel).
+2. Añade también `NEXT_PUBLIC_BACKEND_URL`, `NEXT_PUBLIC_GTM_ID` y `REVALIDATION_TOKEN` como secretos para que el paso de sincronización pueda publicarlos en Vercel.
-2. Trigger the workflow manually via **Actions → Deploy frontend to Vercel → Run workflow** whenever you need to force a redeploy from GitHub.
+3. Trigger the workflow manually via **Actions → Deploy frontend to Vercel → Run workflow** whenever you need to force a redeploy from GitHub.
-3. The job will install dependencies, run `vercel pull`, build with `vercel build --prod`, and publish the prebuilt output using `vercel deploy --prebuilt --prod`—without racing the automatic builds that Vercel kicks off for each commit.
+4. The job sincroniza las variables, ejecuta `vercel pull`, construye con `vercel build --prod` y publica el artefacto con `vercel deploy --prebuilt --prod`, evitando duplicar builds con el flujo automático de Vercel.

 When the workflow finishes, the URL reported by the final deployment step matches what you would see in the Vercel dashboard.